tjsavage/cooking-school/content/post/eggs/index.md

 Traditionally, French scrambled eggs are done in a baine-marie - a bowl placed over a pan of simmering water - to keep the heat perfectly low and the cooking slow.
 They can also be done in a stockpot - never a frying pan.

 The bottom of the pot or bowl should be lined with butter.
 Whisk the eggs, and add to the pot once the butter is melted.
 Stir constantly with a whisk over slow heat, bringing any egg curds that coagulate on the bottom of the pot up to create a perfectly even texture.
+Finish with more butter, because of course.

 The result should be a very fine-grained, creamy scramble - slightly flowing.
 Use a ring mold to plate, to achieve a perfect circle.